tmobile/opensource/content/blog/posts/deploying-harbor-on-aks.md

 ## Installing VMWare Harbor on Azure Kubernetes Service

 ## 1.0.
 Create Ingress Controllers for harbor and notary
-Talk about why we need to create ingress controllers

-We need to create two ingress controllers.
+We need to create two ingress controllers to allow users to access both Harbor and Notary services.

-* Harbor registry

-* Notary service

 Follow the instructions available in this [tutorial](https://docs.microsoft.com/en-us/azure/aks/ingress) to create ingress controllers.
 We only need to follow steps highlighted in these sections.

 - [install-an-ingress-controller](https://docs.microsoft.com/en-us/azure/aks/ingress#install-an-ingress-controller)